wertstahl/blitzways/README.md

 <br>
 Blitzways is designed to run on stock Amiga 1200, Amiga 500+.
 Minimum requirement: Kickstart 2.0, 1MB ChipMem.
 <br>
-Do not redistribute, quote or sell without written permission.
+Do not redistribute, quote or sell without written permission.<br>
-(c)Copyrights apply
+(c)Copyrights apply<br>
-limited support via wertstahl[at]gmx[dot]de
+limited support via wertstahl[at]gmx[dot]de<br>
 (you should be knowing what you are doing, please no beginners, no Mac support)<br>
 <br>
-Warning: Sourcecode contains mixed german and english languaga.
+Warning: Sourcecode contains mixed german and english languaga.<br>
 Code is very bad.
-This was my actual first attempt at coding in BlitzBasic, learning by doing.
+This was my actual first attempt at coding in BlitzBasic, learning by doing.<br>
-If you think my code is bad, you might be right, but i do not care.
+If you think my code is bad, you might be right, but i do not care. <br>
-It is released, finished, done.
+It is released, finished, done.<br>
 Kthxbai.